osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Basically takes place of the old style MOAB behaviour, a big explosion & crater
             - Slightly smaller explosion crater than old MOAB
             - Invisible radioactive fallout does additional damage to surrounding tanks
+        - Blink Device, an instant teleporter (no delay)

     Other Accessory Changes:
         - Sat.
 Strike: